phillipadsmith/2014.phillipadsmith.com/_posts/2014-04-23-live-work-middle-east.md

 To get through those times, I rely on:

 * [Safari Online Books](http://www.safaribooksonline.com/): I can't recommend this service enough.
-Every technical and programming book that you'd ever want, often before their published, in the palm of your hand, and offline too.
+Every technical and programming book that you'd ever want, often before they're published, in the palm of your hand, and offline too.
 Well worth the $472.89 that I invest every year.
 * [Instapaper](https://www.instapaper.com/): Obvious, but if you're not using it, you should be.
 I send all the articles from a handful of sites directly into Instapaper, then catch-up while on the plane, train, or automobile.
 * [Video Download Pro](https://itunes.apple.com/us/app/video-download-pro-ibolt-downloader/id481606171?mt=8): Not great, nor even good, but it does the job.
 Download videos from the Web to an iPad for offline viewing.
 Great way to watch those software demos that I never have time for.